An upper second-class honours degree (or international equivalent) in science, mathematics or engineering.

 - Dynamics and Control

-This work is supported by 30+ academic, 50+ research staff, and 150+ postgraduates, plus a highly experienced administrative and technical support team.
+This work is supported by at least 30 academic staff, more than 50 research staff and over 150 postgraduate students, plus a highly experienced administrative and technical support team.

 Qualification and course duration